Vetiver for Haircare!

 Vetiver, commonly known as khus (Vetiveria zizanioides) is a tall, perennial grass that grows up to 1 to 2 meters high (around 5 feet).
-The thin leaves and stems are erect and rigid and produces a spongy, much branched root system with fine rootlets.
+The thin leaves and stems are erect and rigid and produce a spongy, much-branched root system with fine rootlets.
 The roots can attain a depth of more than 3 meters and contain fragrant oils which is a perfume by itself.
 This plant is also as a great essential oil with multiple health benefits.

-Through stem distillation, the essential oils are extracted from the roots.
-The freshly harvested roots produce higher yield of oil than stored roots.
-The roots are soaked for 18-20 hours in water in order for the roots to soften to further facilitate the release of the oils.
+Through steam distillation, the essential oils are extracted from the roots.
+The freshly harvested roots produce a higher yield of oil than stored roots.
+The roots are soaked for 18-20 hours in the water in order for the roots to soften to further facilitate the release of the oils.

 A markin cloth is tied at the delivery end with a receiver submerged in water.
 Two fractions of oils are obtained: 1.
 Lighter oils and 2.
 Heavier oils.
 The lighter oil passes through the cloth into the receiver, while the heavier oil is deposited in the cloth.
 The cloth is then squeezed in order to get the oil.

-Along with these, it provides several health benefits: (Will describe these further)
+Along with these, it provides several health benefits: (I will describe these further)

 - Anti-inflammatory– The essential oil of Vetiver has soothing and cooling effects and is known to pacify and calm all sorts of inflammation, particularly in the circulatory and nervous system